 Instructions

-- Rinse and soak the yellow dals (toor & moong dal) for about 30 minutes.
+- I always rinse and soak the yellow dals (toor & moong dal) until I am prepping the other ingredients.

 - Turn on Instant Pot in sauté mode; heat ghee or oil.